jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 are irregular and most countries observe daylight saving time.
 So civil time can easily be off by another hour and a half, sometimes more.

-It's worth finding out when your solar noon is.
-It varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what it is on Christmas Eve<sup>f</sup>.
-That's solar mean noon, and it'll get you within 16 minutes, or 4°.
+It's worth finding out when your local solar noon is.
+It varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what time it comes on Christmas Eve<sup>f</sup>.
+That'll get you within 16 minutes, or 4°.

-<sup>f</sup> Alternatively, you'd get the same result on April 15, June 15, or September 1.
+<sup>f</sup> This is your _solar mean noon_.
+Your solar noon occurs at this time on April 15 & 16, June 14 & 15, September 1 & 2, and December 24 & 25.
 {:.tangent}

 #### Equatorial-alignment error